 Few practical tips for when baking Healthy Banana Muffins?

-- This one is the obvious one but do make sure your bananas are really ripe and I mean like super ripe.
-If you don’t have overripe bananas but still fancy some muffins you can speed up the ripening process by roasting your bananas in their skins on the tray in the oven preheated to 150C/300F/Gas Mark 2 for approx 30min.
+- This one is the obvious one but do make sure your bananas are super ripe.
+However, if you don’t have overripe bananas but still fancy some muffins you can speed up the ripening process by roasting your bananas in their skins on the tray in the oven preheated to 150C/300F/Gas Mark 2 for approx 30min.
 It’s such a clever trick which really works so that you’re never caught short when you fancy making these.
 Make sure you allow your bananas to cool a bit after roasting as the flesh is piping hot!

 - Instead of sieving your flour (this tip is especially useful when you use wholemeal variety) try and give it a little whisk using standard balloon whisk*.
 It will have exactly the same effect as sieving it.